|You can’t beat Wellington.|

 My vision of Wellington: a city we love, and a city that can’t easily be beaten.
 What we need is the right leadership, ensuring inclusiveness, promoting innovation and restoring pride.

+I believe in transparency, which is why I had my manifesto out in April.
 I have a vision of Wellington as a world-class city, but to get there, I believe in unity and participation.
 You can read about my ideas here, but you can also feed back via my campaign’s Facebook page.
 It’s through engagement and dialogue that we can feel we created these policies together.

 We can’t afford thinking in the 2010s that’s limited to just our city or just our country.
 Our next mayor has to promote our city’s place in the world, and brings global connections to Wellington.
 Who better than a candidate who has spent a lifetime bridging cultures, speaking four languages, and engages properly with the public?